Transport plans and policies

 The transportation of goods by freight plays a key role in servicing Buckinghamshire’s industry, communities and supporting our growth and economic development.
 Freight offers our residents choice as consumers and businesses, keeping the county thriving and attractive.
 As Buckinghamshire grows, so does the volume of goods traffic.

-To help inform the Draft Strategy, we ran a two week online survey last Summer and the 1092 responses we received about people’s views about freight in their area has helped us create the draft document.
+To help inform the Strategy, we ran a two-week online survey in summer 2017 and the 1092 responses we received about people’s views about freight in their area helped us create a draft document.
 We also attended LAF meetings, site visits with Parish Councils and meetings with industry organisations such as the Freight Transport Association.
 Overall, feedback focused on three areas:

 - HGVs using appropriate routes